-Property Tax Calendar January 1 Taxes are levied and become an enforceable lien against properties.
+Property Tax Calendar

+January 1 Taxes are levied and become an enforceable lien against properties.

 February 14 Tax bills are mailed.

 April 30 First of two equal installment payments is due.

-May 31 Assessed value of property established for next year's levy at 100 percent of market value.
+May 31 Assessed value of property established for next year's levy at 100 percent

+of market value.

 October 31 Second installment is due.

 Property taxes are recorded as a receivable and revenue when levied.
 No allowance for uncollectible taxes is established because delinquent taxes are considered fully collectible.
 Prior year tax levies were recorded using the same principal, and delinquent taxes are evaluated annually.

-The district may levy up to 45 cents per \$1,000 of assessed valuation for general Port purposes.
+The Port may levy up to 45 cents per \$1,000 of assessed valuation for general government services.
 Washington State Constitution and Washington State Law, RCW 84.55.010, limit the rate.
 The district may also levy taxes at a lower rate.

-The Port's regular levy for the year 2016 was \$.31121185 per \$1,000 on an assessed valuation of \$6,224,358,048 for a total regular levy of \$1,937,094.
-In 2015 the regular tax levy was \$1,880,424.
+The Port's regular levy for the year 2017 was \$.29475614 per \$1,000 on an assessed valuation of \$6,826,198,816 for a total regular levy of \$2,012,064 minus adjustments of \$1,845 and additional revenue in lieu of property taxes of \$122,782, which comes to \$2,133,001.
+In 2016 the regular tax levy was \$1,937,094.